 The Company's functional currency is the U.S. dollar.
 Nonmonetary assets and liabilities are translated at historical rates and monetary assets and liabilities are translated at exchange rates in effect at the end of the reporting period.
 Income statement accounts are translated at average rates for the reporting period.
 Gains and losses from translation of foreign denominated transactions into U.S. dollars are included in current results of operations.
 Gains and losses resulting from foreign currency transactions are also included in current results of operations.
 The effects of translating the assets, liabilities and income of the Company's foreign investments held by entities with functional currencies other than the U.S. dollar are included in the Company's Consolidated Statements of Operations and Comprehensive Loss.
-Aggregate foreign currency transaction losses included in operations totaled \$49.5 million and \$15.1 million for the years ended December 31, 2022 and 2021, respectively.
-There were no foreign currency transactions in 2020.
-These amounts are recorded as a component of Other income (expense), net in the Company's Consolidated Statements of Operations and Comprehensive Loss.
-Cumulative translation adjustments arising from the translation of non-U.S. dollar denominated assets and liabilities are recorded in Other Comprehensive Loss.
+Aggregate foreign currency transaction gains (losses) included in operations totaled \$14.8 million, (\$49.5) million and (\$15.1) million for the years ended December 31, 2023, 2022 and 2021, respectively.
+These amounts are recorded as a component of Other (expense) income, net in the Company's Consolidated Statements of Operations and Comprehensive Loss.
+Cumulative translation adjustments arising from the translation of non-U.S. dollar denominated assets and liabilities are recorded in Other comprehensive income (loss).